Archived: DJI F330 FlameWheel QuadCopter Assembly¶

 Components required in addition to the Flamewheel ARF kit¶

-- A Flight Control Board (APM 2.6, PX4FMU + PX4IO or Pixhawk) with UBlox GPS module and power supply module.
+- An autopilot (APM 2.6, PX4FMU + PX4IO or Pixhawk) with UBlox GPS module and power supply module.

 - RC equipment: RC transmitter and a 5+ channel radio receiver (PPM-SUM compatible for PX4 or Pixhawk).